 Textile industry in Tunisia

-This web site is a part of a project initiated by the chamber of commerce and industry of the center and funded by the FAMEX ( foreign markets access fund ) in order to offer to Scandinavian companies the opportunity to meet selected Tunisian companies and to explore further partnership and production opportunities.
+This article is a part of a project initiated by the chamber of commerce and industry of the centre and funded by the FAMEX ( foreign markets access fund ) in order to offer to Scandinavian companies the opportunity to meet selected Tunisian companies and to explore further partnership and production opportunities.

 The Scandinavian apparel and fashion industry is characterized by the emergence of many new brands and designers; Tunisian apparel industry offers many opportunities to Scandinavian countries.
 Thanks to its assets in terms of flexibility, reactivity, adaptable production volumes, just-in-time delivery, communication skills and fundamental respect for social and environmental standards.

 Tunisia enjoys several comparative advantages, such as low labour cost and proximity to the EU market.
 According to the 2007 textile labour cost comparison by Werner International, the average cost per operator hour in the Tunisian industry is significantly lower than in Morocco and Turkey.

 Due to the reactivity of the Tunisian apparel sector delivery times ( 2 to 3 weeks ) are lower than Turkey and Poland ( 3 to 4 weeks ) and definitely lower than India and China (12 à 20 weeks).

 Thanks to its proximity to Europe, Tunisian Workers are familiar with the european mentality and work culture.
 Italy is only 1 hour away from Tunis by aeroplane, France and Germany 2 hours away, Copenhagen and Stockholm are 2h 30 and 3h away respectively.
 Most of the tunisian factories employ multi-linguistic skilled workers: French, English, Italian and German are widely used.